 5S Control System

-Knut and his team identified an opportunity to put a control system in place to identify potential daily labour issues.
-This meant that corrections could be taken early in the process to minimise impact to a specific project and the overall business.
+First of all, Knut and his team saw an opportunity to put a control system in place.
+The aim was to identify potential daily labour issues.
+This meant that corrections could be taken early in the process.
+So, this would minimise impact to a specific project and the overall business.

 Through the Lean Business Tools programme, Knut and his team set about implementing 5S within Klimmek Furniture.
 In addition to 5S, they used visual management boards to provide key communication at a glance to all employees.